 WHO/Health Action International Project on Medicine Prices and Availability

-The Project on Medicine Prices and Availability is a collaborative partnership between WHO and the international non-governmental organization Health Action International.
-It is an outcome of the Public Interest NGOs WHO Roundtable on Pharmaceuticals, established in 1998 to strengthen collaboration between WHO and civil society.
-The Project is also supported by a resolution of WHO Member States at the 54th World Health Assembly in 2001 calling for the development of "systems for voluntary monitoring drug prices and reporting global drug prices" (Resolution WHA 54.11).
+The Project on Medicine Prices and Availability was a collaborative partnership between WHO and the international non-governmental organization Health Action International.
+The Project was supported by a resolution of WHO Member States at the 54th World Health Assembly in 2001, calling for the development of "systems for voluntary monitoring drug prices and reporting global drug prices" (Resolution WHA 54.11).

-The WHO/HAI survey method has become a validated and internationally accepted means of collecting reliable evidence on medicine prices and availability.
-As of December 2010, WHO/HAI medicine pricing surveys had been completed in over 50 countries.
-Survey data and reports are publicly available, constituting an important step towards greater transparency and availability of reliable information on medicine prices in different settings.
+Since its launch, the survey has been completed in over 50 countries.
+Survey data and reports are publicly available – see the database of survey data, national reports, survey tools and other resources.
+This constitutes an important step towards greater transparency and availability of reliable information on medicine prices in different settings.